VaishnaviNarasimhaiahSathish/Student-HabitsVsPerformence-Analysis/README.md

 * Compare trends by **gender** and **age group**.
 * Identify key habits linked to higher academic achievement.

-## 📁 Project Structure
+📁 Project Structure

-data/ - Instructions or scripts to access/download the dataset src/ - Core implementation scripts for data processing and visualization results/ - Output samples, charts, and generated insights
+├── data/        # Instructions or scripts to access/download the dataset ├── src/         # Core implementation scripts for data processing and visualization ├── results/     # Output samples, charts, and generated insights └── README.md    # Project overview and usage instructions